williamobiana/aws_solutions_arch/6_databases.md

 * all or nothing transaction

-## Saving data with dynamoDM backups
+## Saving data with dynamoDB backups
 ondemand backup and restore
 point in time recovery